-Debt can have both a financial and an emotional impact on your life.
-Sometimes, it’s not just the dollar amount that you owe but also the number of bills that you need to keep track of each month.
+Debt could have both a financial and an emotional impact on your life.
+Sometimes, it’s not just about the dollar amount that you owe but also the number of bills that you need to keep track of each month.

-Shopping for a personal loan with a competitive interest rate may be a good option for dealing with your debt.
+Shopping for a personal loan with a lower interest rate may be a viable option for dealing with your debt.
 When you find a personal loan with a competitive Annual Percentage Rate (APR) and use it to pay off your other debt, it could lower your total payments over time.

-Your success depends on your personal spending habits.
 Since the goal of consolidation is to eventually eliminate your debt, you may want to keep your credit cards on a high shelf until your loan is paid off.
-When you’re in control of your credit usage, you can enjoy the pros of debt consolidation:
+When you’re in control of your spending and credit usage, you could enjoy the pros of debt consolidation:

-• You may pay a lower interest rate, which means you could save money in the long run, depending on the terms of the loan.
+- You may pay a lower interest rate, which means you could save money in the long run.
+However, this depends on the repayment terms of the loan and your credit history.

 - If you don’t use the funds to actually pay off your credit cards, you’ll just be in more debt.